 A number of owners who have ridden both actually think the 800 is the better of the two: a more balanced package overall.
 If you find either of these in good condition (they can fetch a high price because they look good - think US$3-4,000), you won't regret it.

-The 695 was the capacity boost of the older 620, reflecting the general size increase of the smaller part of the monster stable.
-It felt like a small version of the 900 Monster, just as the 750 and 620 did, and so is often a "first" motorcycle (not even a first "big" motorcycle), though it's plenty capable.
+The Monster 695 was the capacity boost of the 620, reflecting the general size increase of the smaller part of the monster stable.
+It, too, felt like a small version of the 900 Monster, just as the 750 and 620 did, and so is also often a "first" motorcycle (not even a first "big" motorcycle), though it's plenty capable.

-The 696 was different.
+The Ducati Monster 696 was different.
 It got a huge styling upgrade, with more polished build, a refined motor, a small power boost, a different, more aggressive riding position and an altogether unique personality.

 The Monster 696 had a long production run and so makes for an opportunity to buy a modern air-cooled Ducati Monster, the last of its kind.

 Something about the 696 appeals to me.
 It's an entry-level machine, so abundant in high volumes, but not an entry-level motorcycle.
 Because so many people buy it as their first motorcycle, they often do things to them like modify the exhaust (or buy them with Termignoni exhausts fitted, worth thousands!), add styling elements like custom mirrors and generally invest into them—all things you can pick up effectively for free.
 The small downside is that they might not have done the valve jobs on them, so budget that in, either the time or the cost.

 The Monster 796 came around in 2010, and lasted until 2013.
 It's like a modern incarnation of the S2R800, and so nothing special or sought after, but it would appeal to those people who don't want a balls-to-the-wall 1100 or 1200 Monster.
 The engine produces a modest 88hp.
 And yowza, it has great looks!